ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 testing PRL algorithms, so we will keep it quite simple.

 These notes on ACS data sources on migration could be useful for the more complex rates in the future.
-For now, let's make both households and simulants (who are not the reference person) move at a rate of 15 moves per 100 person-years (independently).
-To further keep things simple, we will for now not have the reference person every move in a non-household migration.
+For now, let's make households move at a rate of 15 moves per 100 household-year and simulants who are not the reference person move at a rate of 15 per 100 person-years (independently).
+To further keep things simple, we will for now not have the reference person ever move in a non-household migration.
 When a non-reference person moves, we will update their relationship to the reference person to be 36 - Other non-relative (for simplicity, for now).

 ACS notes: Based on age, sex, race/ethnicity, and geography, can calculate the probability of moving from ACS, as the weighted average